NameShares/qt_wallet/README.md

 by using the 'forcebuildweb' rule, which will delete the htdocs folder and then rebuild.

-If there were no compilation errors, the executable will be located in programs/qt_wallet Now you need to run it in a way similar to bitshares_client - it accepts the same command line parameters as bitshares_client or reads them from config.json.
+If there were no compilation errors, the executable will be located in programs/qt_wallet Now you need to run it in a way similar to nameshares_client - it accepts the same command line parameters as nameshares_client or reads them from config.json.

 To create installation package, type:
 ```